Hai (keelboat): Hai 2000

 A modernized Finnish GRP variant of Hai; hull based on Requin, aluminium spar.
 Mainsail 16.5 m2, jib 9.5 m2, spinnaker 36 m2.
 Some wooden Hai boats have also been rigged for Hai 2000 class.

 International competition

-Though as noted, Hai has never been a major international competition class, some regattas between boats from different countries have been organized, especially in the 1930s when boat was gaining popularity around Baltic, but also in recent years, featuring boats from Finland, Germany and France.
+Though as noted, Hai has never been a major international competition class, some regattas between boats from different countries have been organized, especially in the 1930s when the boat was gaining popularity around the Baltic, but also in recent years, featuring boats from Finland, Germany and France.